#pictish carving

 Ogham can be seen today carved into ancient stones in Ireland, Scotland, and in Wales, some dating back to the 4th century CE.

-Each character is representative of a type of tree or plant with additional associations such as wealth, healing, love, etc. Today, these characters are used primarily in divination practices in Celtic paganism and Celtic folk witchcraft as wooden staves, cards, or carved onto stone and other natural objects.
-Ogham is typically written vertically from bottom to top, resembling the growth of a tree.
+Today, each character is representative of a type of tree or plant with additional associations such as wealth, healing, love, etc (however its origin is completely separated from this idea.
+If you would like to use Ogam without this modernized association, feel free to do so).
+These characters are now used primarily in divination practices in Celtic paganism and Celtic folk witchcraft as wooden staves, cards, or carved onto stone and other natural objects.
+Ogam is typically written vertically from bottom to top, resembling the growth of a tree.
 However, it can also be written horizontally by rotating the characters 90° to the right (as shown in aicme links).

 First Aicme (B)